 - In a medium-size bowl or in a blender combine the milk, almond butter, maple syrup, sugar, starch, vanilla, cinnamon, ginger, and salt.
 Whisk or blend until smooth.

-- Add the oats to an 8-inch square baking pan.
+- Add the oats to a 9-inch square baking pan.
 Arrange the chopped apple in an even layer on top of the oats, followed by the cranberries.
 Pour the wet ingredients on top.

 - If baking now, sprinkle nuts on top and transfer to oven.
 If assembling in the evening and baking in the morning, don't add walnuts yet.
 Cover the dish and refrigerate overnight.